A sparse semismooth Newton based proximal majorization-minimization algorithm for nonconvex square-root-loss regression problems: Numerical experiments

 Here we compare the performance of different methods for solving the convex problem \eqref{eq:SRLasso}.
 In \cite{Sara2017}, it adopted the R package Flare \cite{Liuhan2015} to solve the srLasso problem \eqref{eq:SRLasso}.
 As the algorithm in Flare is in fact the pADMM with unit steplength, we first compare our own implementation of the pADMM with that in the Flare package.
 For a fair comparison, our pADMM is also written in R. Since the stopping criterion of the Flare package is not stated explicitly, we first run the Flare package to obtain a primal objective value and then run our pADMM, which is terminated as soon as our primal objective value is smaller than that obtained by Flare.
 We note that since \eqref{eq:SRLasso} is an unconstrained optimization problem, it is meaningful to compare the objective function values obtained by Flare and our pADMM.

 We report the numerical results in Tables 1 and 2.
+We report the problem name (probname), the number of samples ($m$) and features ($n$), $\lambda_{c}$, the primal objective value (pobj), and the computation time (time) in the format of ``hours:minutes:seconds''.
 The symbol ``--'' in Table 2 means that the Flare package fails to solve the problem due to excessive memory requirement.
 From Tables 1 and 2, we can observe that our pADMM is clearly faster than the Flare package.
 A possible cause of this difference may lie in the different strategies for dynamically updating the parameter $\zeta$ in the practical implementations of the pADMM.
 As our implementation of the pADMM is much more efficient than that in the Flare package, in the subsequent experiments, we will not compare the performance of our PMM algorithm with the Flare package but with our own pADMM.

 Next we conduct numerical experiments to evaluate the performance of the pADMM, dADMM and PMM.
-For the numerical results, we report the problem name (probname), the number of samples ($m$) and features ($n$), $\lambda_{c}$, the number of nonzero elements of $\beta$ (nnz), the relative duality gap ($\eta_{G}$), the primal objective value (pobj) and the computation time (time).
-For each synthetic data set, the models were fitted on the training data sets and the validation data sets were used to select the best regularization parameter $\lambda_{c}$.
-For the reported nnz and test error (the mean-squared error) on the test data set (testerror), both were obtained from the PMM algorithm.
-For each UCI data set, we adopted the tenfold cross validation to find the best regularization parameter.
-The PMM algorithm was used to perform the cross validation.
-The parameter $\lambda_{c}$ and the corresponding nnz obtained by the PMM algorithm are listed in Tables 3 and 4.
-We do not report the test errors for the UCI data sets due to the lack of test data sets.
-In the implementaiton of the pADMM and dADMM, we first compute the (sparse) Cholesky decomposition of $I_{n}+X^{T}X$ or $I_{m}+XX^{T}$ and then solve the linear system of equations in each iteration by using the pre-computed Cholesky factor.
+For the numerical results, besides the results reported in Tables 1 and 2, we also report the relative KKT residual ($\eta_{\rm kkt}$), the relative duality gap ($\eta_{G}$), the number of nonzero elements of $\beta$ (nnz), the mean square error defined by $\|\beta-\ddot{\beta}\|^{2}/n$ (MSE), and the percentage (P) of the nonzero positions of $\ddot{\beta}$ that are picked up by $\beta$.
+The last three results were obtained from the PMM algorithm.
+In the implementation of the pADMM and dADMM, we first compute the (sparse) Cholesky decomposition of $I_{n}+X^{T}X$ or $I_{m}+XX^{T}$ and then solve the linear system of equations in each iteration by using the pre-computed Cholesky factor.

 Tables 3 and 4 show the performance of the three algorithms.
 For the synthetic datasets, the pADMM is more efficient than the dADMM in almost all cases.
 Furthermore, we can see that our PMM algorithm can solve all the problems to the required accuracy.
 The PMM algorithm not only takes much less time than the pADMM or dADMM does but also obtains more accurate solutions (in terms of $\eta_{\rm kkt}$) in almost all cases.